Inside: Tips for Substitute Teachers to be prepared and effectively manage the classroom

-Students can become frustrated when they feel they have to wait for their classroom teacher to return before they can have content related questions answered.
-Do your best to answer the students questions, but if there is something you are unable to answer, check with another teacher or student for help.
+Students can become frustrated when they feel they have to wait for their classroom teacher to return before they can have content-related questions answered.
+Do your best to answer the students’ questions, but if there is something you are unable to answer, check with another teacher or student for help.
 If acceptable for the assignment, you may also use online resources to help your students.
 They’ll be thankful for the assistance.

-Even if the classroom teacher leaves you a video or independent work for the students to complete, don’t spend the whole day sitting in a desk.
+Even if the classroom teacher leaves you a video or independent work for the students to complete, don’t spend the whole day sitting at a desk.
 By using proximity, you’ll be able to engage with the students and see what they are doing in the classroom.
 When the students see you being present and active in the classroom, they’ll know how much you care!

 Being a prepared substitute teacher can help you gain respect from your students.
 No matter how young they are, students can tell when you are unprepared and flustered.
 Being prepared can help you gain control of the classroom and their respect.
 One way to do this is to be armed with materials, so even if inadequate plans are left (or none at all!) you know exactly what to do.

 The Substitute Teacher Resource Binder can help you be prepared!
 It is a comprehensive resource created with substitutes in mind.
 (I used it myself as a substitute teacher!)
-This resource includes ready to go lessons with more than a full day of activities for Kindergarten through 6th grades.
+This resource includes ready-to-go lessons with more than a full day of activities for Kindergarten through 6th grades.
 It also includes a planner to keep track of your sub dates, an info sheet to give to teachers to help you get more jobs, substitute punch cards to help you manage the classroom, and much more!
 You can see even more information in my shop below!

-By knowing how to get students to respect you as a substitute teacher, the boys and girls in your classroom will not only behave appropriately, they’ll also show you respect and kindness.
+By knowing how to get students to respect you as a substitute teacher, the boys and girls in your classroom will not only behave appropriately, but they’ll also show you respect and kindness.
 Building relationships with the students in the classrooms you visit will earn you a reputation as a teacher that deserves respect and respects their students.